 Updated 6/24/2020 11:30 a.m.

-The coronavirus (COVID-19) situation is changing all the time.
-The courts have declared a judicial emergency through September 1, 2020, which changes some of the ways courts operate.
-If you are scheduled for a court hearing in Vermont before September 1, check the Vermont Judiciary website or call your courthouse ahead of time.
-Your hearing may be postponed because of the virus outbreak.
-Or you may get approved to attend your court hearing over the phone or by video instead of going to the courthouse.
+The courts have declared a judicial emergency, which changes some of the ways courts operate.
+If you are scheduled for a court hearing in Vermont, check the Vermont Judiciary website or call your courthouse ahead of time.
+Many court hearings are over the phone or by video instead of going to the courthouse.